szorowi1/szorowi1.github.io/source/about/index.md

 ![Profile Image](images/tuesday.jpeg)

 I am a PhD candidate at the Princeton Neuroscience Institute advised by Yael Niv and Nathaniel Daw.
-My research focus is at the intersection psychometrics, reinforcement learning, and computational psychiatry.
+My research focus is at the intersection of psychometrics, reinforcement learning, and computational psychiatry.
 I work on projects that aim to improve our measurement and understanding of psychiatric symptoms like pessimistic appraisals, excessive avoidance, and interminable worry.

 Feel free to reach out at: zorowitz [at] princeton [dot] edu